RocketChat/docs-old/bots/configure-bot-environment/README.md

 # Configure bot environments

-Regardless of bot type (e.g. Hubot, Botkit, Rasa, etc.), Rocket.Chat SDK requires you to make some configuration.
+Regardless of bot type (e.g. Hubot, Botkit, Rasa, etc.), the Rocket.Chat SDK requires you to create a configuration with some variables for your environment.
 This configuration can be stored in a `.env` file, for local development, for example.
 In production, they would need to be set on server startup.

-The following is the list of all the environmental variables you can use in your project.
+The following is a list of all the environmental variables you can use in your project.
 Variables marked with an asterisk (`*`) are mandatory.

 Environment Variable | Description
 :---- | :----